twolfson/nightclub-physics/README.md

 - Rave - An underground specialized to ravers (e.g. electronic music, [kandi kids](#kandi-kids))
 - After-hours - Underground that's typically a bar and serves alcohol after legally required close time

 In my experience, most cities have at least 1 type of the non-nightclub events.
-The main restriction for you is how good you are at searching/networking.
+The main restriction for finding them is how good you are at searching/networking.

 If you are new to undergrounds/raves, the mechanics of getting to the venue can feel strange at first so the following notes are to walk you through the motions.